cgwire/kitsu-docker/README.md

 ### About authors

 This Dockerfile is written by CG Wire, a company based in France.
-We help small to midsize CG studios to manage their production and build pipeline efficiently.
+We help small to midsize CG studios to manage their production and build a pipeline efficiently.

-We apply software craftmanship principles as much as possible.
+We apply software craftsmanship principles as much as possible.
 We love coding and consider that strong quality and good developer experience matter a lot.
-Through our diverse experiences, we allow studios to get better at doing software and focus more on the artistic work.
+Through our diverse experiences, we allow studios to get better at doing software and focus more on  artistic work.

 Visit [cg-wire.com](https://cg-wire.com) for more information.